marciifee/marciifee/README.md

 ### 🌸 Aloha!
 I'm Marc 👋

 My name is **Marc Langenberg** — I’m an **IT specialist** with a focus on **cybersecurity** and **cloud solutions**, and the creative mind behind my passion project **CosplayGIF**.
-I’m currently preparing for my exam to become an **IT-Security Specialist / geprüfter Berufsspezialist in Informationssicherheit (IHK)**, deepening my expertise in secure system architecture and compliance.
+I’m currently preparing for my exam to become an **Certified Information Security Specialist (CISS) (CCI) / geprüfter Berufsspezialist in Informationssicherheit (IHK)**, deepening my expertise in secure system architecture and compliance.

 ---